Colley is an award-winning, best-selling author whose books have

 to the literary arts in Louisiana).
 Writing under her pseudonym

 Anne Logan, her romantic suspense, Gulf Breezes, won the 1992 Oklahoma

 Romance Writers of America National Reader's Choice Award.
 Gulf

 Breezes also garnered the 1992 Romance Writers of America Published

-most recent novel is her eighth Charlotte LaRue mystery, DUSTED TO DEATH, available NOW in hardcover.
+most recent novel is her eighth Charlotte LaRue mystery, DUSTED TO DEATH, available in paperback and e-book.